 OUR COMMUNITY IMPACT MODEL

-At the end of 2015, our Board voted to adopt a new approach to how we work.
+Our Board voted to adopt a new approach to how we work.
 Our new business model, the Community Impact Model, takes specific problems in the community and focuses funding and efforts to address them.
 This is done in collaboration with other organizations by leveraging funding, expertise, and resources.
 The issues we will focus on in San Juan County in coming years will address critical needs in the areas of Education, Income Stability, and Health.

 Our local United Way is working collaboratively in our county to identify local issues of concern, set specific community goals, and to partner in developing and implementing strategies to address our county’s most pressing issues.
 It will focus on ways to partner with donors to invest in our future and secure our tomorrow: for the homeless, the poor, the working poor, and for our community as a whole.